pauliusB20/space-shooter/README.md

 <h1>Space Striker-X</h1>

-Game that is developed using Unity 3D game engine for Android device.
-In the game, player needs to use his space ship to destroy incoming enemy ships in space to earn game points
+A game that is developed using Unity 3D game engine for Android devices.
+In the game, the player needs to use his spaceship to destroy incoming enemy ships in space to earn game points